 Substance Abuse

 Chemical addiction is a universal problem, and yet so many individuals may be unaware that they have a problem.
-What might start-off as an innocent social activity can become a gradual habitual behavior, which may cause great destruction in the lives of those that use and to those that care for the user.
-There are individuals who are called, “functioning addicts,” and there are individuals who present with more obvious signs.
+What might start off as an innocent social activity can become a gradual habitual behavior, which may cause great destruction in the lives of those who use it and to those who care for the user.
+Some individuals are called “functioning addicts,” and there are individuals who present with more obvious signs.

 According to Dr. Richard Kelly (2006)